bitExpert/disco/README.md

 }
 ```

-Add a public method for each instance you want to manage.
-The method name will be later used in the has() or get()
+Add a public or protected method for each instance you want to let Disco manage for you.
+Instances managed by a public
+method are accessible via the has() and get() methods of the \bitExpert\Disco\AnnotationBeanFactory class.
+Any instance
+managed by a protected method is seen as a local dependency and is just accessible "inside" the container configuration.
+This is useful for dependencies like database connectors which you most likely do not want to expose as a "real" dependency.

-method to retrieve the instance.
-Each method needs the @Bean annotation as well as the @return annotation.
+Each method needs to be marked with an @Bean annotation as well as the @return annotation defining the type of the
+dependency (which is mainly needed for the lazy proxy magic).

 ```php
 use bitExpert\Disco\Annotations\Bean;